seifscape/gmu.foodfinder.me/README.md

 - Re-install Favicons.
 Remember: There was some issue with pre-compiled (or not) assets when deploying to Heroku.
 Get to the bottom of this.
 - Implement the show view for a single location where we'll have more details about that location
 - Implement the entree and location suggestor (using the random method)
+- List of payment methods and price ranges (or price indicators) for each eatery.
+Credit for idea: Steven Wu